demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Eradication_Plan_README.md

 * Eradication Plan - Delete file
 * Eradication Plan - Kill process (currently, the playbook supports terminating a process by name)

-Note: The playbook inputs enable manipulating the execution flow; read the input descriptions for details.
+Note: The playbook inputs enable manipulating the execution flow.
+Read the input descriptions for details.

 ## Dependencies